Convergences of looptrees coded by excursions: Tree, looptree, and vernation tree coded by an excursion

+They allow us to recover the expression of $\dl$ proposed by Curien \& Kortchemski~\cite{curien2014}: for all $s,t\in[0,1]$, it holds that

-It is the distance to run through between $t$ and its ancestor on the loop of $s$.
-Indeed, each term of the sum corresponds to the length of the path getting through one of the loops between $s$ and $t$.
-For $\dOt$, the points where two loops are glued were shuffled.
-We reach $t$ from $s$ by going through the loop of $t\wedge s$.
-Explicitly, we set
+Basically, a minimal path on the looptree linking $s$ and $t$ visits the loop associated with $s\wedge t$ but does not go below.
+Then, each term of the sum corresponds to the length of such a path getting through one of the loops between $s$ and $t$.

-for all $s,t\in[0,1]$.
-The pseudo-distance $\dl$ is exactly the one constructed by Curien and Kortchemski in \cite{curien2014} for the stable looptrees.
-Now, we want to define a pseudo-distance from $f$ that should induce a tree.
-For $s,t\in[0,1]$ with $s\preceq t$, we set While the term $f(t)-\inf_{[s,t]}f$ should correspond to the distance to travel if the metric space was a tree, the excursion has jumps we have to erase because we do not want to count the distance traveled on loops.
-Thus, we subtract the terms $x_r^t$ that are already counted in the term $f(t)-\inf_{[s,t]}f$.
-More generally, if $s,t\in[0,1]$, we set Observe the definition of $\dtree$ is consistent because $\dtree(s,s)=f(s)-f(s)=0$.
-In order to combine the paths on the loops and on the tree branches, we set

-The constant $2$ before $\dl$ (or $\dlt$) could be replaced with another one but we will justify this choice by the fact that $f\longmapsto\dvt[f]$ enjoys a functional continuity with the constant $2$.
-It would be not the case with another constant.
-Nevertheless, Marzouk showed in \cite{marzouk_similaire} that metrics $\dl+a\dtree$ with $a\neq 1/2$ can naturally appear as scaling limits of uniformly random discrete looptrees with prescribed degrees.
-When the function $f$ is obvious according to context, we will just write $\dO$, $\dOt$, $\dl$, $\dlt$, $\dtree$, $\dv$, and $\dvt$.
-It is important to be aware that the shuffle $\Phi$ was used to construct $\dlt$ and $\dvt$, but not for $\dl$, $\dtree$, and $\dv$.